To be eligible for the CLS Scholarship Program applicants must:

-· Currently enrolled in a U.S. degree-granting program at the undergraduate or graduate level
+· Be currently enrolled in a U.S. degree-granting program at the undergraduate or graduate level at the time of application

-· Current undergraduate students must have completed at least one year of general college course-work by program start date (one year is defined as two semesters or three quarters)
+· Current undergraduate students must have completed at least one year of general college course-work by the CLS program start date (one year is defined as two semesters or three quarters)

 The Critical Language Scholarship Program does not have a campus process.
 The application process is lengthy and requires many months of preparation.